 A Trinity examiner comes to your centre for the Speaking & Listening module.
 This is what happens:

 Introductions

-- ▶ The examiner says 'Hello' and asks your name.
-The examiner uses some simple greetings like 'How are you?'. - You are not tested during the introduction part of the exam.
+- The examiner says 'Hello' and asks your name.
+The examiner uses some simple greetings like 'How are you?'. - > The examiner asks to see your identification. - You are not tested during the introductions part of the exam.